marload/GANs-TensorFlow2/README.md

 # TensorFlow2 Variant GANs

-This repo uses Tensorflow 2.0 to store the code of the implemented GAN.
-It is constantly being updated, and the goal is to implement all the GANs that have been released to academia.
+This repo uses [TensorFlow2](https://github.com/tensorflow/tensorflow) to implement and store variants of GANs.
+I will continue to update this repo and my goal is to implement all the GANs that exist in the world.
+I was very inspired by the [repo of Hwalsuk Lee](https://github.com/hwalsuklee/tensorflow-generative-model-collections).
+I implemented it along the code style of the [TensorFlow2 Offical Tutorial](https://www.tensorflow.org/tutorials/).
+All GAN scrips do not rely on any external files except utils.
+If you are studying GAN, I believe that reference to this repo is the best choice.
+I sincerely thank you Ian Goodfellow for opening the GAN era and Google for creating the best framework, TensorFlow.

-### VanillaGAN
+### GAN

 |  Name  |                                                              GAN                                                               |